thenumbernine/Tensor/README.md

 	like `InsertIndexes<index, index_vec<3>, index_sym<3> >` etc,
 		which would insert the listed structure into the nest of tensors.  make sure 'index' was expanded, expand it otherwise.

-- makeAsym when applied to syms return a zero-tensor.
+- shorthand, if you symmetrize an asym tensor then return a zero-tensor same if you antisymmetrize a symmetric tensor.
-	Same with makeSym applied to asyms.
+	`_ident` init to zero wouldn't work cuz it only works for rank-2 ...
+I'd need a new tensor for rank-N, and why not just return Sign::ZERO's for all instead of just off-diagonals.

-	A zero tensor is just the `_ident` with its scalar initialized to zero.  so to make `_ident` true to name, maybe make `_ident` default initialize its value to 1?
+- To make `_ident` true to name, maybe make `_ident` default initialize its value to 1?

 - shorter names for `index_*` for easier building tensors.